Welcome

 My rating: 5 of 5 stars

-Thanks to Netgalley and Berkley for the pre-release copy of The Hitchcock Hotel.
-It was a fun ride!
+Thanks to St. Martin's Press and Netgalley for the pre-release copy of Cold as Hell.
 Below is my honest review.

 View all my reviews